De minimis: De minimis trade rule in the United States

 In the United States, the de minimis import threshold was raised to $800 from $200 per person per day in 2016 to facilitate trade and to save on enforcement costs.

 The change meant the U.S. had one of the highest de minimis levels in the world.
 By comparison, in 2024 the duty-free threshold was $673 in Australia, $166 in the EU, and $71 in Japan (measured in U.S. dollars).

 In September 2024, the U.S. began taking action following an "exponential" increase in the number of de minimis shipments over the previous decade, from approximately 140 million to over one billion a year.
 The surge in de minimis shipments was largely attributed to the rise of direct-to-consumer e-commerce platforms, particularly those based in China such as Shein and Temu.
 According to a congressional report, Shein and Temu paid no import duties in 2022, while brick and mortar rivals H&M and Gap paid $205 million and $700 million, respectively.

 New regulations introduced under the Biden administration required additional data (such as the identity of the person claiming the exemption, and the 10-digit tariff classification number) and excluded products subject to tariffs under Sections 201 (mostly solar panels), 232 (steel and aluminum), and 301 (includes textiles, apparel and footwear) from de minimis treatment.
 Section 301 tariffs covered approximately 70% of textile and apparel imports from China and the U.S. believed the changes would greatly reduce shipments.

-In April 2025, President Donald Trump signed Executive Order 14256 to end the de minimis exemption for all products from China on May 2.
+As part of a policy of increasing tariffs in the second Trump administration, President Donald Trump acted to close the de minimis exemption.
+In April 2025, Trump signed Executive Order 14256 to end the de minimis exemption for all products from China on May 2.
 Congress passed a bill to end the exemption for all countries on July 1, 2027.
 On July 30, 2025, Trump signed another order moving forward the closure to August 29, 2025, in order "to deal with national emergencies and save American lives and businesses now".